monarch-initiative/graph-agent-devops/README.md

 ## Configuring and deploying EC2 _instances_:

-From step "3", all steps will be completed in a dockerized development environment.
-The first two commands are for preparation.
+From step "5", all steps will be completed in a dockerized development environment.
+The first two commands are for preparation, "3" and "4" establish this repo and ssh credentials in the docker environment.

 1. Gather _your_ AWS credentials: